chromilo/udacity-aws-scholarship/README.md

 ---
 Day 8:
 1. Yesterday I completed AWS MLE lesson 3.18.
-2. Today I went to whitepine beach today so didn't get to do too much studying.
-Worked on my SUSE cloud native porject 1.
+2. Today I went to whitepine beach so didn't get to do too much studying.
+Worked on my SUSE cloud native project 1.
 Updated my Github blog.
 3. The two courses at Georgia Tech started yesterday and I haven't had time to look at it yet.
 Taking Software Dev Process (CS 6300) and High Performance Computer Architecture (CS 6290) but will be dropping one by end of this week.
-Any preference?

 Day 7:
 1. Yesterday I completed AWS MLE lesson 3.8.